PULSED

 water wall clad applications, the minimum, "single pass" Inconel weld

 clad chemistry required is 20% chrome.
-To attain the minimum chrome requirements,
+As the filler metal typically provides approx 21% chrome To attain the minimum chrome requirements,

 the pulsed MIG weld procedures with the vertical down clad welds consistently